metricly/metricly-docs/content/integrations/AWS-Integration/AWS-IAM-Installation.md

 ## 5. Define Role Permissions

-There are four options available for this role: standard permissions, minimal monitoring permissions, minimal cost permissions, and master billing account permissions.
+There are four options available for this role: standard permissions, minimal monitoring permissions, minimal cost permissions, and management account permissions.
 A Minimal permission policy must be created _before_ being assigned to an IAM Role.

 {{% notice tip %}}
 We recommend opening a second browser tab to follow this section when creating minimal read-only policies.
 Once the policy is created, use the original tab to resume setup of the IAM role.